Skip to content

 Step 3 – (Optional) Quick Verification

-After the package installs and providers are healthy, you can create a minimal Storage claim in your target namespace and verify readiness and credentials.
+After the package installs and providers are healthy, create a minimal Storage claim in your target namespace and verify readiness and credentials.
 See the Usage & Concepts guide for details (kubectl get storages -n <ns>, and inspect the Secret named after the principal).